swiftlang/swift-evolution/proposals/nnnn-distributed-actors.md

 #### Distributed Methods

 Distributed methods are declared by writing the `distributed` keyword in the place of a declaration modifier, under the `actor-isolation-modifier` production rule as specified by [the grammar in TSPL](https://docs.swift.org/swift-book/ReferenceManual/Declarations.html#grammar_declaration-modifiers).
-Only methods can use `distributed` as a declaration modifier, and no order is specified this modifier.
+Only methods can use `distributed` as a declaration modifier, and no order is specified for this modifier.
 A `distributed actor` type, extensions of such a type, and `DistributedActor` inherting protocols are the only places where distributed method declarations are allowed.
 This is because, in order to implement a distributed method, a transport and identity must be associated with the values carrying the method.
 Distributed methods can synchronously refer to any of the state isolated to the distributed actor instance.

 As a consequence of the request-response nature of distributed methods, `inout` parameters are not supported.
 While subscripts are similar to methods, they are not allowed for a distributed actor.
 A subscript's usefulness is strongly limited by both their lack of support for being `distributed` (e.g., could only support read-only subscripts, because no coroutine-style accessors) and their lightweight syntax can lead to the same problems as properties.